 Though dogs are a man’s best friend, they can also be his or her liability.
 Florida holds strict rules regarding the liability of an owner if their pooch decides to attack or bite someone.
 As always, there are exceptions and nuances.
 In Florida, the owner of a dog can be held liable for a dog bite injury even when they were not aware of any aggressive nature or behavior from their dog.
 If the injured party is legally visiting a public or private place then the owner will be held liable for the victim’s injuries without the victim having to prove liability.
 This is referred to as ‘strict liability’.
 The standard negligence formula is transformed because the defendant dog owner is liable for the victim’s injuries even if he or she was not themselves negligent or at fault.
-Aigen Law Firm has extensive experience fighting for victims of dog bite injuries.
+Aigen Injury Law has extensive experience fighting for victims of dog bite injuries.
 The relevant nuances are well understood and analyzed in each case involving injuries in connection to dogs and dog bites.

 More on Dog Bite Injuries in Florida